RyanGitWing/ElevatorSystem/README.txt

 delivers it to the elevator.
 The elevator, also a client, gets the information and follows the instructions.

-Currently, in this iteration, the elevator moves based on the instructions received from the scheduler.
-The scheduler receives these instructions from the floor based on the input file.
-Once the scheduler has the instruction, it determines order the elevator moves in, what direction the elevator moves in, as well as the floor that it will be moving towards.
-The elevator then receives the instructions and moves based on those directions.
+In this iteration, floor, elevator, scheduler subsystem communicate with each other using UDP packets.

+Currently, when running this program, the elevator system does not work properly as it does not always stop properly.

+We made the decision to use most of our brain power to make the system work, but we were unable to.
+Therefore, we were unable to completely finish the tests and diagram component.
+These issues will be fix in the following iteration.

----------------------- Responsiblities ----------------------
+---------------------- Responsibilities ----------------------

 A lot of the work was done together in a meeting with every member.
 Everyone was providing input and aiding in the coding